 Government agencies, investigative journalists, financial institutions, law enforcement, and other agencies are increasingly making use of open information to gain business insights, expose wrongdoing, and tell compelling stories.
 At QOMPLX our own OSINT Team works to gather and analyze open-source information to help our clients better understand and reduce their own cybersecurity risk.

-In the first of what we hope will become an annual series, we have asked leading OSINT practitioners from a range of backgrounds to discuss what they felt were the biggest changes and emerging trends over the last 12 months.
+We have asked leading OSINT practitioners from a range of backgrounds to discuss what they felt were the biggest changes and emerging trends over the last 12 months.

 The State of OSINT contributors work in a diverse range of sectors, but almost all contributors noticed that OSINT had become more important in their field of work.
 This growth in interest is reflected in increased demand for OSINT skills and training.
 The past year has also seen growth in OSINT Capture The Flag exercises and online cooperation to solve real-world missing persons’ cases.